1920X800 A3

 We do our best to provide you with all the information you need for a happy Festival.
 If the answer you seek is not in these pages, then just give us a call or send us an email.

-The 2025 Vancouver Folk Music Festival will take place July 18th – July 20th, at ʔəy̓alməxʷ / Iy̓ál̓mexw Jericho Beach Park.
+The 49th annual Vancouver Folk Music Festival will take place July 17 – 19, at ʔəy̓alməxʷ / Iy̓ál̓mexw Jericho Beach Park.
 Gates will open at 2pm on Friday and 9am on Saturday & Sunday.
 Music will be playing all three festival nights until 11pm!

 How do I buy tickets?